netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 **Block updates during a drag**

-It is **highly** recommended that while a user is dragging that you block any state updates that might impact the amount of *draggables* and *droppables*, or their dimensions.
-Please listen to `onDragStart` and block updates to the *draggables* and *droppables* until you receive at `onDragEnd`.
+It is **highly** recommended that while a user is dragging that you block any state updates that might impact the amount of `Draggable`s and `Droppable`s, or their dimensions.
+Please listen to `onDragStart` and block updates to the `Draggable`s and `Droppable`s until you receive at `onDragEnd`.

-When the user starts dragging we take a snapshot of all of the dimensions of the applicable *draggable* and *droppable* nodes.
+When the user starts dragging we take a snapshot of all of the dimensions of the applicable `Draggable` and `Droppable` nodes.
 If these change during a drag we will not know about it.

 Here are a few poor user experiences that can occur if you change things *during a drag*: